bweigel/bweigel.github.io/notes_on_aws_lambdas.md

 ### [serverless-python-requirements](https://github.com/UnitedIncome/serverless-python-requirements)

+#### Cannot create individually packaged lambdas, only a "fat" zip

+One cannot seem to package the lambdas individually, which means all the lambdas share the same deployment package (and libraries) which may lead to overhead (especially with zipped requirements).

 #### Zipping requirements leads to much longer cold-start times

 The plugin offers the option for zipping the requirements, which is nice when the dependencies are quite large